 Almost twenty years after his death, WHUR jock Marvin Lindsey’s “Quiet Storm” playlist remains an inspiration for imitators at radio stations across the country.
-Lindsey started out interning at Howard University’s WHUR, and got his first break filling in for a DJ who couldn’t make it in.
-The positive response for Lindsey’s impromptu show led WHUR station manager (and now Radio One founder) Cathy Hughes to give him his own time slot.
+Lindsey started out interning at Howard University’s WHUR and got his first break filling in for a DJ who couldn’t make it in.
+The positive response to Lindsey’s impromptu show led WHUR station manager (and now Urban One founder), Cathy Hughes, to give him his own time slot.
 Christening the show “Quiet Storm” after a hit single from Smokey Robinson, Lindsey’s smooth soulful playlist was an instant success, and may well have influenced the growth of the “smooth Jazz” sector of the music and radio business.

-Dynanna Williams is one of the earliest and most influential female air personalities in Black radio.
+Dyana Williams is one of the earliest and most influential female air personalities in Black radio.
 Using the name “Ebony Moonbeams,” Williams started her career in broadcasting in 1973 when she was hired at Howard University’s WHUR.
 Two years later, Frankie Crocker hired Williams at WBLS-FM in her hometown, New York City.
-In 1978 she became the first African American woman rock DJ at WRQX-FM in Washington DC.
+In 1978 she became the first African American woman rock DJ at WRQX-FM in Washington, D.C.
 In 1990 Williams launched the Association of African American Music Foundation to promote African American musicians, and currently hosts a weekly broadcast, “Soulful Sunday,” on Radio One’s 107.9 WRNB in Philadelphia.

 8) Chuck Leonard